I Analyzed 50 Top Players Settings. These 4 Changes Made the Biggest Difference

 Audio Recommendations

-- Adjust music offset if audio appears desynchronized
+• Adjust music offset if audio appears desynchronized on your device

 Input Configuration

-Input settings affect how responsive the game feels to your actions.
-Finding the right configuration depends on your device and play style.
+Input settings affect how responsive the game feels.
+Finding the right configuration depends on your device and playstyle — probably should have experimented with this earlier than I did.

 Key Settings

-- Input offset – Compensate for input delay on your specific device
+• Input offset — Compensate for input delay on your specific device.
+This varies significantly across hardware.

-- Custom keybinds – Use keys comfortable for extended play sessions
+• Custom keybinds — Use keys comfortable for extended play sessions.
+Ergonomics matter over hundreds of attempts.

-- Sensitivity adjustments – Tune response to match your preferences
+• Sensitivity adjustments — Tune response to match your preferences and play style.

 Practice Mode Optimization